Nigerians bemoan lack of patience after drawing blank

 CURITIBA Brazil African champions Nigeria blamed impatience for their failure to break down outsiders Iran in a 0-0 draw on Monday that stood out like a sore thumb in an otherwise thrilling World Cup.

-Iran coach Carlos Queiroz had made it clear that he would pack his defence in the Group F game but Nigeria swiftly ran out of ideas when confronted with the tactic.
+Iran coach Carlos Queiroz had made it clear that he would pack his defense in the Group F game but Nigeria swiftly ran out of ideas when confronted with the tactic.

 "They want to go like horses and get it done in two minutes.
 They have to have patience," coach Stephen Keshi told reporters.